Sam-Aklan/air-bods/README.md

 =======
 # React + TypeScript + Vite

+#ffmpeg
+use the ffmpeg open source tool to cut dowin video into images

+* ffmpeg -i video.mp4 -vf scale=1000:-1 -vcodec libwebp -compression_level 1 -qscale 80 %d.webp

+ffmpeg
+Invokes the FFmpeg tool.

+-i video.mp4
+Specifies the input file (video.mp4).

+-vf scale=1000:-1

+-vf applies a video filter.

+scale=1000:-1 resizes the video width to 1000 pixels while maintaining the aspect ratio (the -1 automatically calculates the height).

+-vcodec libwebp
+Sets the video codec to libwebp, which encodes the output as WebP images.

+-compression_level 1

+Controls the speed vs. compression efficiency of WebP encoding.

+1 means fastest encoding (but lower compression).

+Range: 0 (fastest) to 6 (slowest but best compression).

+-qscale 80

+Sets the quality level for WebP (similar to JPEG's quality setting).

+Range: 0 (worst) to 100 (best).

+80 is a good balance between quality and file size.

+%d.webp

+Output filename pattern:

+%d generates sequential numbers (1.webp, 2.webp, etc.)
+===

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: